-The Company signed a license agreement on March 29, 1999 with Eastman Kodak ("Kodak'), under which it is obligated to make royalty payments.
+The Company signed a license agreement on March 29, 1999 with Eastman Kodak ("Kodak'), under which it was obligated to make royalty payments.
 Under this agreement, the Company must pay to Kodak a minimum royalty plus a certain percentage of net sales with respect to certain products, which percentages are defined in the agreement.
 The percentages are on a sliding scale depending on the amount of sales generated.
 Any minimum royalties paid will be credited against the amounts due based on the percentage of sales.
 The royalty agreement terminates upon the expiration of the issued patent which is the last to expire.
+The Company was notified that Kodak sold substantially all rights and obligations under the Company's license agreement to Global OLED Technology, owned by LG Electronics, as of December 30, 2009.